CiscoDevNet/context-service-sample-code/Webapp_Sample_Project/README.md

 ### Prerequisites
 Before running the REST API Examples, you must:

-* Use the Management Connector to successfully register with Context Service
+* Use the Management Connector to successfully register with Context Service.
-* Store the connection data string to the file specified by the `connection.info.file` property
+* Store the connection data string to the file specified by the `connection.info.file` property.

 These examples can be run with a REST client such as Postman.